nikerego/optimizing-ml-pipeline/README.md

 two parameters helps the algorithm search over the appropriate space without and prevents the process from running too long.

-I have set the evaluation_interval to 2 and the slack_factor to 0.1.
+I have chosen a BanditPolicy and set the evaluation_interval to 2 and the slack_factor to 0.1.
 This evaluates the primary metric every 2 iteration and if the value falls outside top 10% of the primary metric then the training process will stop.
-This can prevent over fitting to the training data.
+This saves us from continuing to explore hyperparameters that don't show promise of helping reach our target metric.
+It prevents experiments from running for a long time and using up resources.

+You can use a bandit policy to stop a run if the target performance metric underperforms the best run so far by a specified margin.
+In our case this is 10% while a Median stopping policy abandons the run where the target performance metric is worse than the median of the running averages for all runs.
+This can significantly bring down total compute time.

 ## AutoML
 The AutoML configuration we have specified is as follows: